 - Pour half of the batter into a greased 10-in. tube pan.
 Top with coconut mixture; spread with the remaining batter.

-- Bake at 350° for 55-60 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 55-60 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.

 - In a small bowl, combine butter, chocolate chips, confectioners' sugar and enough milk to achieve desired consistency; beat until smooth.
 Spread over the top and sides of cake.
 Yield: 12-16 servings.